This morning I was remembering how I’d taken part in a photo challenge last year, and thought it would be fun to do it again. Continue reading

 A few of my photography classmates looking for the perfect photo opportunity.
 Later, some of us enjoyed a cup of coffee with our instructor.
 It was a fun way to end a wonderful day.

+We spent a delightful evening in our garden.
 This is my newest geranium.
 (Pelargonium hortorum), or Zonal Geranium.
 I love geraniums for their vibrant color and hardiness.
 They do well both indoors and out.
 I remember admiring them as a child when we visited my aunt’s house in Toronto.
 I can still picture their bright red color on her window sill.
 In Southern California most are grown outdoors, and that’s where mine are, planted in containers.
 This way I can adjust their position in different seasons.They like sun, but mine seem to do best in partial shade, especially during the very hot summer months.

 If you’ve visited my blog in the past, you probably know that I also have a great love for African Violets.
 Not so much for their hardiness, because they need more tender care, but for their color as well.